 The estimated value of the Notes set forth on the cover of this pricing supplement is equal to the sum of the values of the following hypothetical components: (1) a fixed-income debt component with the same maturity as the Notes, valued using the internal funding rate described below, and (2) the derivative or derivatives underlying the economic terms of the Notes.
 The estimated value of the Notes does not represent a minimum price at which JPMS would be willing to buy your Notes in any secondary market (if any exists) at any time.
 The internal funding rate used in the determination of the estimated value of the Notes is based on, among other things, our and our affiliates' view of the funding values of the Notes as well as the higher issuance, operational and ongoing liability management costs of the Notes in comparison to those costs for the conventional fixed-rate debt of JPMorgan Chase & Co.
 For additional information, see "Key Risks - Risks Relating to the Notes Generally - The Estimated Value of the Notes Is Derived by Reference to an Internal Funding Rate" in this pricing supplement.
 The value of the derivative or derivatives underlying the economic terms of the Notes is derived from internal pricing models of our affiliates.
-These models are dependent on inputs such as the traded market prices of comparable derivative instruments and on various other inputs, some of which are market-observable, and which can include volatility, dividend rates, interest rates and other factors, as well as assumptions about future market events and/or environments.
-Accordingly, the estimated value of the Notes is determined when the terms of the Notes are set based on market conditions and other relevant factors and assumptions existing at that time.
-See "Key Risks - Risks Relating to the Notes Generally - The Estimated Value of the Notes Does Not Represent Future Values of the Notes and May Differ from Others' Estimates" in this pricing supplement.
+These models are dependent on inputs such as the traded market prices of comparable derivative instruments and on various other inputs, some of which are market-observable, and which can include volatility, dividend rates, interest rates and other factors, as well as assumptions about future market conditions and other relevant factors and assumptions existing at that time.
+See "Key Risks - Risks Relating to the Notes Generally - The Estimated Value of the Notes Incord market prices of comparable derivative instruments and on various other inputs, some of which are market-observable, and which can include volatility, dividend rates, interest rates and other factors, as well as assumptions about future market events and/or environments.
+Accordingly, the estimated value of the Notes i